IvetteMcDermott/CalculatorPython/README.md

     **19/01/24**  The result (=) can be use as parameter for a next process if selecting an operator.
     **BUG to fix:**  Digits can be add to the result.
 - Use of 'list' to storage the process.
-- Refactor the operators code.
+- Refactor the operators code. **SORTED 28/9**

+  **UPDATE 28/9**

+- Stop the entry of a second '.', if enter it would be ignore.
+- Release of version2 of the exe file

 ## CREDITS: